FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 After a period of time, most user data has been migrated.
 There's no need to consult the old auth system and it can be safely shut down.

-{% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-after-migration.plantuml, alt: "The auth process after migration is completed." %}
+{% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-after-migration.plantuml, alt: "The auth process after the migration is completed." %}

 Slow migration is similar to the [strangler pattern](https://martinfowler.com/bliki/StranglerFigApplication.html), first documented by Martin Fowler.
 Let's walk through the steps to successfully undertake a phased migration.